LeenKharboutli/mmm-tool/README.md

-# **Marketing Mix Modeling and Forecasting Tool**
+# **Marketing Mix Modeling and Analysis Tool**

-This project implements a **Marketing Mix Modeling (MMM)** analysis to help businesses estimate the impact of their marketing activities and forecast sales or revenue based on historical data.
+This project implements a **Marketing Mix Modeling (MMM)** analysis to help businesses estimate the impact of their marketing activities and provide information on expected ROI as a function of increased marketing spend.
+It will also include features to forecast sales or revenue based on historical data.
 The tool allows for **scenario planning** and **strategic decision-making** by integrating MMM predictions with external variables like seasonality and economic indicators.

 ---